Teodor92/interview-questions/questions/Angular.md

 > - Parent/child communication using @Input decorator and @Output decorator with EventEmitter.
 > - Communication using services and Angular dependency injection system.
 > - Communication via store (redux) which also uses Angular DI.

-## 12. What is the difference between an observable and a promise?

-> A Promise handles a single event when an async operation completes or fails.
-Note: There are Promise libraries out there that support cancellation, but ES6 Promise doesn't so far.

-> An Observable is like a Stream (in many languages) and allows to pass zero or more events where the callback is called for each event.
-Often Observable is preferred over Promise because it provides the features of Promise and more.
-With Observable it doesn't matter if you want to handle 0, 1, or multiple events.
-You can utilize the same API in each case.
->
-> - Observable also has the advantage over Promise to be cancelable.
-> If the result of an HTTP request to a server or some other expensive async operation isn't needed anymore, the Subscription of an Observable allows to cancel the subscription.
-> A Promise will eventually call the success or failed callback even when you don't need the notification or the result it provides anymore.
-> - Observable provides operators like map, forEach, reduce, ... similar to an array
-> - There are also powerful operators like retry(), or replay(), ... that are often quite handy.

 ## 13. What is virtual DOM?